waelmas/anonimity-toolbox/README.md

 **Browser approach:** (Assuming you are using Tor Browser or you have followed the above steps to connect your browser to TorSocks)

-Visit https://ipchicken.com/ you should expect that the Name Address is a **Tor exit node** Visit https://www.dnsleaktest.com/ and click on "Extended Test".
-You should see the IP of your VPN server
+Visit https://ipchicken.com/ you should expect that the Name Address is a **Tor exit node**

 **Shell approach**